 For $n>4$, $1<m<\binom{n}2-1$, we have $\binom{n+1}2<md=\dim\op{Gr}_d(\mathfrak{so}(n))$, whence a generic $\n\in N(m,n)$ in this range of bi-dimensions is not of pseudo $H$-type.

-For $n>2$ it can be checked that in the cases $m=\binom{n}2$ the only Lie structure is not of pseudo $H$-type, as well as all finite number of structures $\n$ for $m=\binom{n}2-1$.
+For $n>2$ it can be checked that in the cases $m=\binom{n}2$ the only Lie structure (that is the modelled on the simple algebra $B_n$ with the grading corresponding to $\mathfrak{p}_n$) is not of pseudo $H$-type, as well as all finite number of structures $\n$ for $m=\binom{n}2-1$ are not such.
 This follows by dimensional reasons similarly to the bi-dimension $(3,5)$ considered before the theorem.
 Thus, we only have to study the cases $(m,n)$ with $3\le n\le 4$, which do not satisfy the above inequalities.

-They are only the cases $(2,4)$, $(3,4)$ and $(4,4)$.
+They are precisely the cases $(2,4)$, $(3,4)$ and $(4,4)$.
 The last one may not have any pseudo $H$-type as it follows from Table \ref{t:dim} in the next section.
-But the first two both admit a pseudo $H$-type structure, and they are two exceptions: in the first case $\n$ is always of infinite type, and in the second case it is generically of finite type.
+But the first two both admit a pseudo $H$-type structure and they are two exceptions: in the first case $\n$ is always of infinite type and in the second case it is generically of finite type.
 This finishes the proof. \end{proof}

 An alternative approach to the proof of the above theorem for $\dim\n_{-2}>2$ is as follows.
-For pseudo $H$-type algebras, almost all operators $J_{z_i}$ are invertible, and one can consider the operators $T_{ij}=J_{z_i}^{-1}J_{z_j}$ for some generic choice of the basis $z_i\in\n_{-2}$.
+For pseudo $H$-type algebras, almost all operators $J_{z_i}$ are invertible and one can consider the operators $T_{ij}=J_{z_i}^{-1}J_{z_j}$ for some generic choice of the basis $z_i\in\n_{-2}$.
 Similarly to how it was done in \cite{LT} for $H$-type algebras, one can show that $T_{ij}$ generate a subalgebra of the even part $\op{Cl}_0(\n_{-2},\langle .\,,.\rangle_{\n_{-2}})$ of the Clifford algebra.
 In particular, this subalgebra has dimension at most $p=2^{m-1}$.
 Since the minimal dimension of the Clifford module is $2^{\frac{m-1}2}\le n$, we conclude that $p\le n^2=\dim\op{End}(\n_{-1})$, where the inequality is strict unless $n\equiv7\!\!\mod8$.
 Due to the results of \cite{BG} the operators $T_{ij}$, obtained from generic operators $J_k$ as above, generate the whole endomorphism algebra $\op{End}(\n_{-1})$.
 Therefore, the claim follows from the inequality $p<n^2$ for $n\not\equiv7\!\!\mod8$, and by comparison of the structures of $\op{Cl}_0(\n_{-2}, \langle .\,,.\rangle_{\n_{-2}})$ with $\op{End}(\n_{-1})$ otherwise.